How to Sign Up for Traffic School: Quick and Easy Steps

 What do I need to do to schedule a traffic school session after I’ve been cited?

-They’ll give you a deadline.
+They’ll provide you with a deadline.

 For in-person classes, pick a date and time that works for you.